 Agios Georgios church is based at the beginning of the neighbourhood, Stratonos street.

 Agios Symeon is located at the other side of the neighbourhood.It opens one or twice per year, on winter its on February 3rd.

 These temples exist in Anafiotika– lets move a bit at the other side of Plaka, following Areopagitou, and then return.

-Under the Athens University history museum (Tholou 5) you can easily find her.
+Under the Athens University history museum (Tholou 5) you can easily spot it.

 Near Hadrian’s Gate there is Saint Catherine’s temple, a previous Artemis (Minerva) temple.
 The church was initially built between 1025-1050, during Byzantium era.
 In the beginning it was dedicated in the memory of Saint Theodore, but in 1727 the Archbishop of Athens accepted mount Sinai request and passed the ownership to them, since 1889, when Sinai sold it back to Athens Archbishop.
 During that period the palms that still exist were put there.

 The real reason that Sinai gave the temple back to Athenians, were the destructions the temple had because of the Greek War of Independence,as many other buildings in Athens up to 1832.
 There was also a thunderstruck on May 1849.
 Among the walls there are white marbles from the antiquities they existed on the area.
 The most impressive part is the marble piece that the altar is based upon.
 In Saint Ekaterini’s church General Makrygiannis was going in Sunday liturgy, and had also positioned three icons that were for the church planned to built in his yard.
 There are remarkable icons, of John the Baptist (Cretan school of 15th cent.), Saint Katherine of 17th cent, Panagia in the left marble decorative panel and Saint Spyridon of Ionian School of 18th century.